9 Tested Strategies to Improve Your Abandoned Cart Emails [+ 16 Examples]

 - The size and the placement of your CTA button should be well-proportioned to the rest of the content.

-Below you’ll see an abandoned cart email from Europcar, a car renting service.
+Below you’ll see an abandoned cart email example from Europcar, a car renting service.
 The yellow “Book now” CTA button is shown twice and is distinctly seen at first sight.